How to Become Swiss Resident by Working in Switzerland

 It is straightforward for EU/EFTA citizens as they enjoy priority access to the labour market in Switzerland.

 Non-EU/EFTA nationals, however, are only allowed to enter the Swiss labour market if they are appropriately qualified, for example if they are managers, specialists and/or with higher education qualifications.
+They also need to meet a higher level of due diligence criteria, compared to EU/EFTA nationals.

 The employer needs to apply to the Swiss authorities for a work visa, while the employee must apply for an entry visa from his/her home country.
 The work visa will allow the individual to live and work in Switzerland.